SNDL Inc. (SNDL) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for SNDL Inc. (SNDL) is $4.65, which is $2.37 above the current market price.
-The public float for SNDL is 259.38M, and currently, short sellers hold a 6.47% ratio of that float.
-The average trading volume of SNDL on March 03, 2023 was 3.76M shares.
+The average price predicted by analysts for SNDL is $4.67, which is $2.35 above the current price.
+The public float for SNDL is 259.34M and currently, short sellers hold a 6.48% ratio of that float.
+The average trading volume of SNDL on March 07, 2023 was 3.65M shares.

 SNDL’s Market Performance